-Regardless of the size of the boxes provided by the program, make sure they are securely closed by placing tape on each seam between 2 flaps and then on each edge, as shown in the drawings below: (The boxes supplied by the program may differ from the examples below).
+Regardless of the size of the boxes provided by the Program or its authorized partners, make sure they are securely closed by placing tape on each seam between 2 flaps and then on each edge, as shown in the drawings below: (The boxes supplied by the program may differ from the examples below).

-NOTE:
+NOTE :

-The plastic liner bags provided with the RecycFluo boxes MUST be placed in each box before filling.
+The plastic liner bags provided with these boxes MUST be placed in each box before filling.
 The liner provides additional protection in case of lamp breakage and thus prevents any mercury from spilling into the environment.